TrueLayer/truelayer-android-sdk-demo/README.md

 <p align="center">
     <img height="300px" src="./screenshot.png" />
 </p>
 The app allows you to configure your use of the Payments Quickstart API within the app.
-You'll need to add the URI to the API in the required field and select the correct environment.
-And you can change the type of payment that is created.
+Simply add the URI to the API in the field on the app's main screen and select your environment from the dropdown.

+You can also select between launching flows for payments in different currencies or mandates.

 ## How does the payment flow with the SDK works?